Is There a Dimmer Outlook Ahead for ChargePoint Holdings Inc. (CHPT)?

 CHPT’s Market Performance

-CHPT stocks went up by 0.26% for the week, with a monthly drop of -12.04% and a quarterly performance of -22.24%, while its annual performance rate touched -46.82%.
-The volatility ratio for the week stands at 6.24% while the volatility levels for the past 30 days are set at 6.89% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -6.39% for CHPT stocks with a simple moving average of -20.77% for the last 200 days.
+CHPT stocks went down by -8.51% for the week, with a monthly drop of -5.16% and a quarterly performance of -41.74%, while its annual performance rate touched -48.53%.
+The volatility ratio for the week stands at 6.55% while the volatility levels for the past 30 days are set at 6.20% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -11.72% for CHPT stocks with a simple moving average of -26.19% for the last 200 days.

 Analysts’ Opinion of CHPT